nsbisht/Artificial_Intelligence/README.md

 # Artificial_Intelligence

-Python implementations for all popular algorithms used in artificial intelligence
+1. Problem Formulation
+2. Search

+Note: The programming language used for all examples is Python.